 Ruth gets Universal Credit to top up her wage and pay her rent.
 Sadly the business she has been working for has gone bust and she has lost her job.
 Her Assessment Periods run from 23rd of one month to 22nd of the next.
 She receives her last weekly wage on 26th June.
 She knows that her next Universal Credit will be more than usual but wonders how she is going to manage until then.
 She sends a message to her Work Coach on her journal who offers her a small Change in Circumstances Advance.
 It’s not much but it should be enough.
 She will pay back the Advance by having deductions taken out of her Universal Credit Payments for the next 6 months.

-Why not take a look at our video below which explains more about how changes affect an award
+Take a look at our video below which explains more about how changes affect an award